 The x86 output it not much different.
 It’ll just include information about updating GRUB.

-Update: You may get the following error from lucreate:
+Update: You may get the following error from lucreate

 ERROR: ZFS pool does not support boot environments.